How To Trade SPY And Top Tech Stocks Using Technical Analysis - Alphabet (NASDAQ:GOOGL), Apple (NASDAQ:AAPL)

 Apple Inc. AAPL

-Apple is resting at 233.50, a solid base shaped by recent market trends.
-Bulls are eager to defend this and push toward 234.81, a resistance level that's flipped to support in past moves, offering a psychological boost.
-If the buying holds strong, the stock could advance to 236.13, a key hurdle with historical relevance.
-Should bullish forces dominate the session, our upper bullish target could stretch to 237.76, marking a potential high point.
+Apple is settled at 229.50, a resilient support formed by recent market dynamics, offering a strong base for action.
+Bulls are keen to protect this and drive it toward 230.81, a resistance that has shifted roles in past trends, adding some psychological weight.
+If it surges past with momentum, aim for 232.13, a significant hurdle.
+Vigorous buying could elevate it to 233.76, marking our top target for the day.

-If 233.50 starts to give way, bearish traders might swoop in to test 232.50, a prior support point with some depth.
-Escalating sell pressure could drag it down to the support zone at 231.62, a tested level from earlier swings.
-A break below that might trigger further declines to 230.87, with additional weakness potentially bottoming out at our lower bear target of 230.24.
+If 229.50 starts to give under pressure, bears may target 228.50, a previous support with some depth.
+Increased selling could pull it down to 227.62, a tested zone.
+A break below might spark a drop to 226.87, and further weakness could land at 226.24, our lowest bearish mark for the session.

 Microsoft Corp.
 MSFT

-Microsoft is holding at 522.50, a notable support spot that's stood up in recent market shifts.
-Bulls are setting their sights on 524.70 as the next move, a level reinforced by solid volume activity from past trades.
-If it stays above 524.70, the stock could climb to 526.57, a resistance with bounce potential.
-With steady buying pressure, it might reach our daily bullish target of 529.01, a plausible peak for the session.
+Microsoft is anchored at 509.50, a notable support that has endured recent market swings, providing a stable launchpad.
+Bulls are set to reinforce this and push to 511.70, a level supported by solid volume from past trades.
+If it rises above 511.70, the stock could climb to 513.57, a resistance with bounce history.
+Consistent buying might carry it to 516.01, our daily high target.

-Should 522.50 fail to hold, bears could quickly challenge 521.33, a level that's acted as support in earlier pullbacks.
-Further weakness might test the 519.78 zone, a prior hold point with some resilience.
-A decisive break could send it lower to 518.26, and if the selling ramps up, our session low could land at 516.89.
+Should 509.50 begin to weaken, bears might challenge 508.33, a prior hold with some resilience.
+Further pressure could test 506.78, a support area.
+A break below might send it to 505.26, and if selling intensifies, it could fall to 503.89, our bottom target for the day.

 NVIDIA Corporation NVDA

-NVDA is sitting at 181.50, a key level that's seen significant action in recent days.
-Bulls are looking to push higher to secure 182.54 as a support with proven past strength, offering a foundation for gains.
-If the upward trend gains traction, the next resistance at 183.91 comes into focus, a barrier tested before with volume support.
-With robust buying today, NVIDIA could climb to 186.91, establishing our top bullish target for the session.
+NVDA is positioned at 175.50, a pivotal spot that's seen active trading lately, offering a strategic entry point.
+Bulls are focused on holding this and targeting 176.54, a support with a history of strength in past sessions.
+If the upward move gains traction, aim for 177.91, a resistance tested before.
+Robust buying could push it to 180.91, setting our highest target for the day.

-If 181.50 can't hold, bearish sellers might target 179.30, a prior test point with some history.
-A breakdown with heavy volume could drop it to 177.79, a level that's seen action before.
-Further softening might challenge 176.48, and sustained downward pressure could hit our bottom bear target at 175.49.
+If 175.50 can't hold firm, bears might aim for 173.30, a prior dip with some weight.
+A breakdown with solid volume could drop it to 171.79, a level seen earlier.
+Further decline might challenge 170.48, and sustained selling could reach 169.49, our lowest bearish target.

 Alphabet Inc Class A GOOGL

-Google is stationed at 201.50, a support with a track record of flips.
-Bulls are aiming to lock this in and drive to 202.55, a nearby resistance with past relevance.
-If it breaks through, the target moves to 204.42, a higher ceiling with potential.
-Strong buying could stretch further to 206.42.
+Google is grounded at 200.50, a support with a track record of role reversals, providing a firm base.
+Bulls plan to secure this and advance to 201.55, a resistance with past relevance.
+If it breaks, target 203.42, a higher ceiling.
+Strong buying could extend to 205.42, our top mark.

 Meta Platforms Inc META

-META is leaning on 780.50, a solid base from past trading sessions.
-Bulls are targeting 783.21, a resistance with bounce history to build on.
-If it holds firm, aim for 785.85, a next step up.
-Robust buying could push it to 788.50, our high target.
+META is propped at 746.50, a solid foundation from recent trades, offering a stable start.
+Bulls are set to target 749.21, a resistance with a bounce history.
+If it holds, aim for 751.85, the next step.
+Robust buying could lift it to 754.50, our high target.

 Tesla Inc. TSLA